-Toro works with and listens to the concerns and interests of local communities and will seek to ensure that they benefit from its presence on a long term basis through opportunities such as employment, local supply and contracting, livelihood restoration and improvement, and social investment.
+Toro works with and listens to the concerns and interests of local communities and will seek to ensure that they benefit from its presence on a long term basis through opportunities such as employment, local procurement and contracting, livelihood restoration and improvement, and social investment.

 All development activities will be subject to a social impact assessment in advance, with the aim to avoid or mitigate negative impacts.
 A process of prior, informed consultation and participation is conducted with communities affected by any development activity – involving early, broad and iterative engagement.
 An engagement system has been established for the Mako Mine to enable continual interaction with affected parties, including a Consultative Committee that comprises elected representatives of local communities.